fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 Now we can modify the way that our application runs in different modes.
 As an example of this, we could define the application to use a separate test database when it is running tests.

 We can create our separate test database in MongoDB Atlas.
-This is not an optimal solution in situations where there are many people developing the same application.
-Test execution in particular typically requires a single database instance is not used by tests that are running concurrently.
+This is not an optimal solution in situations where many people are developing the same application.
+Test execution in particular typically requires a single database instance that is not used by tests that are running concurrently.

-It would be better to run our tests using a database that is installed and running in the developer's local machine.
-The optimal solution would be to have every test execution use its own separate database.
+It would be better to run our tests using a database that is installed and running on the developer's local machine.
+The optimal solution would be to have every test execution use a separate database.
 This is "relatively simple" to achieve by [running Mongo in-memory](https://docs.mongodb.com/manual/core/inmemory/) or by using [Docker](https://www.docker.com) containers.
 We will not complicate things and will instead continue to use the MongoDB Atlas database.

 Let's make some changes to the module that defines the application's configuration: